 The Slovenian Digital Coalition includes stakeholders from trade and industry, science, education, public administration, public sector, local government and civil society.
 The Slovenian Digital Coalition is focused on attaining a cross-sector multiplier impact, accelerating the development of the digital society and leveraging opportunities for the development of ICT and the internet.
 In November 2020, the Slovenian Digital Coalition organised a forum showcasing three years of work and assessing the current state of play in the field of digital transformation.
 A wide variety of stakeholders took part in this forum and the topics discussed covered key areas in this field.
-There are three focus areas for the Digital Coalition:(i) digital economy; (ii) digital skills and education system, and (iii) regulatory and business ecosystem.
+There are three focus areas for the Digital Coalition: (i) digital economy; (ii) digital skills and education system, and (iii) regulatory and business ecosystem.
 Each area is supported by a coalition strategic working group.
-Furthermore, the Slovenian Digital Coalition established a project team on the topics of smart cities and society and blockchain.
-The coalition is also actively participating in different events, and it represents the point of view of businesses.
+Furthermore, the Slovenian Digital Coalition is also actively participating in different events, and it represents the point of view of businesses.
 It also highlights those areas which would require additional activities in order to keep on growing.